 The producers from Manchester labeled their products to show the place of manufacture.
 The label ‘Made in Manchester’ was considered to be the sign of good quality.
 The labels also carried beautiful illustrations.
 The illustrations often carried the images of Indian gods and goddesses.
 This was a good attempt to develop a local connect with the people.

 By the late nineteenth century, manufacturers began distributing calendars to popularize their products.
 A calendar has a longer shelf life than newspaper or magazines.
 It works as a constant brand reminder throughout a year.
+Moreover, while newspaper or a magazine can be meaningful only for a literate person, a calendar useful for even an illiterate person.

 The Indian manufacturers often highlighted nationalist messages along with their advertisement; in an attempt to develop a better connect with the potential customers.